hduggan72-source/UGD-Crate-Storage-Calculator/ROADMAP.md

 - Scale bar + clean engineering style
 - Section/Elevation View (stacked layers + compacted stone base)
 - NOTES field needs to wrap text (currently now runs off page)
-- NOTES field is not appearing on the Page 1 of PDF Summary
 - COVER STONE DEPTH NEEDS TO ROUND TO HUNDRETHS, NOT TENTHS